 Bachata is essential to Dominican culture and draws upon a variety of influences from Africa, Europe, Latin America and the Caribbean.
 A practitioner of palo and gaga, Joan blends Afro-Dominican sacred traditions with bachata, imparting his music with down to earth spirit and dance-ability.
 Joan preserves bachata’s roots and expands on them.
 He is a rare combination of new and authentic.

 Joan is the star of Adam Taub’s new documentary, The Duke of Bachata.
 He also was featured in Alex Wolfe’s documentary, Santo Domingo Blues, and is on The Rough Guide’s Bachata compilation.
 Joan has performed throughout North America and Europe.
 In September 2010 he celebrated his first international release.

-Joan's new album, El Duque de la Bachata, was recorded live in a Santo Domingo studio by iASO producer, Benjamin de Menil.
+Joan's third album with iASO, Me decidí, was recorded live in New York and Santo Domingo.
 The natural musicality of live sound is central to iASO’s aesthetic.